nyckmaia/maialib/README.md

 ![Maialib CI/CD](https://github.com/nyckmaia/maialib/actions/workflows/wheels.yml/badge.svg)

-This library is a multiplatform set of musical tools that enable musical score analisys and composition in a easy and fast way. <br>
+This library is a multiplatform set of musical tools that enable musical score analysis and composition in an easy and fast way. <br>
-The project **core** was wrote in `C++17`, but it also has a `Python` wrapper that allows a greater number of people (ie musicians not trained in IT) to also have in their hands the same power and musical tools available in `maialib`.
+The project **maiacore** was written in `C++17`, but it also has a `Python` wrapper that allows a greater number of people (i.e. musicians not trained in IT) to also have in their hands the same power and musical tools available in `maialib`.<br><br>
+**IMPORTANT: The maialib Python package includes all maiacore classes and functions and some additional other pure python functions.
+This website covers the maiacore-only classes and functions documentation, which are also present inside the maialib python package.<br>We hope to add documentation of functions written in Python to this site in the future, so that we can have complete documentation of maialib.**

 ## Advantages

-- Easy to use to musicians and musical researchers
+- Easy to use to by musicians and musical researchers
 - High computer perfomance and fast calculations
 - Read and write musical scores (MusicXML file format)